masato1122/Examples_QE/examples/phonon_fd/dispersion/README.md

 ## 5. Calculate phonon dispersion

-While force constants are not be stored, they are calculated during this process.
+While force constants are not stored, they are calculated during this process.

 ```
 $ cp ../scripts/band.conf ./